Last updated on June 18th, 2021 at 06:09 pmJump to Recipe

 - To make wrapping the ham easier, get the rectangularly shaped ham slices, not the round ones.

 - Puff pastry must be thawed at room temperature for at least 3 hours before using it in this recipe so plan accordingly.

 - I like my Beef Wellington cooked medium.
 Mine was made with 1lb filet and it took me exactly 35 minutes to cook it.
 Reduce the time by 5-7 minutes if you want it less done and use an instant meat thermometer for best results.

-- I mixed ALEXIAN Cognac Duck Liver Mousse Pate into the mushroom duxelles, but you can also use their Champagne Pate or the Truffle Mousse Pate.
-They are also amazing on a pieces of warm crusty bread, just saying!
+- I mixed ALEXIAN Cognac Duck Liver Mousse Pate into the mushroom duxelles.
+However, but you can also use their Champagne Pate or the Truffle Mousse Pate.
+They are also amazing on a piece of warm crusty bread, just saying!

 Beef Wellington Components:

 - Yellow mustard coating